es6kr/terraform-provider-mac/docs/index.md

 ---
 layout: ""
-page_title: "Provider: Installer"
+page_title: "Provider: macOS"
 description: |-
-  Install/uninstall apps in the local machine using the Installer provider.
+  Install/uninstall apps in the local machine using the macOS provider.
 ---

-# Installer Provider
+# macOS Provider

-The Installer provider provides resources to manage apps (install/uninstall) in your local machine in a declarative manner.
+The macOS provider provides resources to manage apps (install/uninstall) in your local machine in a declarative manner.
 It currently supports systems that use

 - [APT](https://ubuntu.com/server/docs/package-management)